 Hot

-De Arbol belongs in recipes where the chile becomes part of the finished sauce.
-It works in table salsa, enchilada sauce, pozole garnish, hot sauce, and Mexican-style chile oil.
+Choose De Arbol when the chile becomes part of the finished sauce.
+It is well suited to salsa de árbol, thin table sauces, enchilada sauces, pozole garnish, hot sauce, and Mexican-style chile oil because the toasted pod can be soaked and blended smoothly.

 Can You Substitute One for the Other?